-My first trip to Hong Kong was for a New Year’s Eve celebration to ring in 2015 with one of my besties.
+My first trip to Hong Kong was for a New Year’s Eve celebration to ring in 2015.
 After seeing the ceaseless flurry of activity in the energetic city and only managing to see a few of the main attractions, Hong Kong became my preferred connection airport.
 Anytime that I was transiting through the area, I tried to schedule a long layover here in order to get the chance to go see a few more things.
 While the city is famous for its beautiful skyline which does not disappoint, there is plenty more to see and do around the enormous city.
 Below are a few of my favorites from the several stops in Hong Kong.
 Another draw is that Macau is only a quick ferry ride from either downtown in the city or from the airport.
 Whether visiting for a few hours to a few days and no matter how many times they have already visited, this city has something for every traveler passing through.

 -Lan Kwai Fong- this notorious walking street filled with over 90 bars and restaurants in the middle of the Central district covering only a few small blocks, is one the premier destinations for nightlife in the city.
 Although there are quieter restaurants to enjoy a glass of wine on weeknights, there are plenty of loud and rowdy bars offering jello shots and other discounted drinks.
 On NYE the streets were crammed with an internationally diverse crowd of merry makers and the area became louder and more chaotic the closer the clock got to striking midnight.
 With the cheap drinks and a fun open atmosphere, it is not surprising that even on normal weekends LKF is a legendary spot for revelry.
 The night after NYE, I met up with some other friends also passing through Hong Kong and we saw a dance mob take control of the street.
 We made our way in close to the center of the circle to get a better look and moments later I found my way to participating in the dancing thanks to a timely shove from my buddy that landed me directly in the middle.